Filter Options

 How much does a 3-day Etosha safari cost?

-“There are so many variables that go into the cost of a 3-day Etosha safari that it is only possible to give a broad outline of possible costs.
+“There are so many variables that go into a 3-day Etosha safari that it is only possible to give a broad outline of costs.
 For a budget camping safari, prices start at around US$175 to US$200 per person per day.
 A luxury safari can cost as much as US$1,000 per person per day.
 How much you pay will depend on many factors.
-One of these is accommodation: a budget campsite is obviously much cheaper than a five-star luxury lodge.
+One of these is accommodations: a budget campsite is obviously much cheaper than a five-star luxury lodge.
 Another variable is the type of safari: private safaris are much more expensive than the group or self-drive variety.
-Other things to consider when calculating cost are the season when you travel and how many people there are in your traveling party (small groups cost more).
+Other things to consider are when you travel (rates are cheaper in the low season) and how many people are in your traveling party (small groups cost more).
 One final thing: always make sure that you understand what’s included in the quoted price of your safari and what’s excluded.
-As a general rule, your guide and driver (for group and private safaris), vehicle, accommodation (including camping equipment), game drives, meals, water and some drinks should all be included.
+As a general rule, your guide and driver (for group and private safaris), vehicle, accommodations (including camping equipment), game drives, meals, water and some drinks should all be included.
 But always ask.”

 5